Anvi98/word_similarities/README.md

 ## Learning objectives

 - Learn how to compute basic fixed contexts of words in a corpus.
-- Learn how to generate Raw frequencies, Relative Frequencies, Term-Frequencies (TF), Inverse-Document-Frequency (IDF), TF-IDF and Finally BM25 Okapi of Terms from scratch without using fancy libraries (Only Numpy is necessary for that)
+- Learn how to generate Raw frequencies, Relative Frequencies, Term-Frequencies (TF), Inverse-Document-Frequency (IDF), TF-IDF, and Finally BM25 Okapi of Terms from scratch without using fancy libraries (Only Numpy is necessary for that)
-- Lear Dynamic programming
+- Learn Dynamic programming
 - Get insights on Their related performances.
 - A pre-work before understanding how LLMs perform tokenizations and extract contexts.